Chris-Mooney852/dank-tables/README.md

 dankTable('Spicy Title', data, 'blue')
 ```

+## Valid Colours

+**All colors currently need to be in lowercase because I'm too lazy to check for case sensitivity**

+- black
+- red
+- green
+- yellow
+- blue
+- magenta
+- cyan
+- white
+- crimson

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.